ronnieli0114/MTClass/README.md

 # MTClass
-Using machine learning to classify gene-SNP pairs based on multiple phenotypes.
-A new way to think about multivariate genome-wide association.
+Using machine learning to classify eGene-eQTL pairs based on multiple phenotypes.
+A new framework to conduct multivariate genome-wide association.

 ## Classification of gene-SNP pairs
-We adopted an ensemble learning framework to classify an individual's genotype based on the vector of expression levels from multiple tissues or multiple exons.
-In doing so, we hope to uncover eQTLs that have effects on gene expression across multiple phenotypes.
+We adopted an ensemble machine learning framework to classify an individual's genotype based on the vector of expression levels from multiple phenotypes (tissues, exons, isoforms, cell types, etc.).
+In doing so, we hope to uncover eQTLs that have broad effects on gene expression across multiple phenotypes.

 The MTClass script utilizes the following dependencies:
 * numpy >= 1.25.0